ericholiveira/studio/README.md

 	    and then the sender promise is going to be rejected */
 	process: function (body, headers, sender, receiver) {
+	/*An actor can communicate to others using the 'send' method as this.send('otherActor',{foo:'bar'});
+	The 'send' message of an actor also returns a promise, so you can return it or use then/catch to deal with the message
+	*/
 		return 'Hello World!!!';
 	}
 });